Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Introduction

 While most numerical work has focused on a single tidal encounter, the multiple-passage simulation space remains largely uncharacterized.
-Previous attempts to model a star surviving multiple tidal encounters rely on analytical recipes \citep{MacLeod_spoon_2013,2014ApJ...794....9M, Liu2023} or fitting formula from hydrodynamic stellar libraries of single encounters \citep{Broggi_2024} for the star's response to tidal interaction.
-These approaches cannot characterize the star's tidal deformation and the mass loss coherently over time.
-In this {\it Letter}, we present 3D hydrodynamic simulations of multi-orbit encounters between a sun-like star and an SMBH, in which we track the structural evolution of the star and the long-term trend of mass loss over multiple encounters.
+Previous attempts to model a star surviving multiple tidal encounters rely on analytical recipes \citep{MacLeod_spoon_2013,2014ApJ...794....9M, Liu2023} or fitting formulas from hydrodynamic stellar libraries of single encounters \citep{Broggi_2024} for the star's response to tidal interaction.
+These approaches cannot characterize the star's tidal deformation and the mass loss coherently over time. {A fully hydrodynamic approach was first adopted in \citet{Guillochon_planet_2011}, to model repeating tidal encounters of a giant planet orbiting a star, yet the mass ratio ($\sim 10^6$).} In this {paper}, we present 3D hydrodynamic simulations of multi-orbit encounters between a sun-like star and an SMBH, in which we track the structural evolution of the star and the long-term trend of mass loss over multiple encounters.

-The {\it Letter} is organized as follows.
+The {paper} is organized as follows.
 In Section~\ref{sec:simulation} we elaborate the necessity of hydrodynamic simulations and our model setups.
-In Section~\ref{sec:result} we present the evolution of the star's density structure over time, and the amount of mass removed in each tidal encounter.
-This is followed by our implications on the long-term trend of luminosity in these repeaters in Section~\ref{sec:flare}.
-Finally in Section~\ref{sec:discussion} we discuss how the initial structure of the star affects the behavior of the observed repeater, and address the challenges of inferring the TDE rates both theoretically and observationally, with the existence of an underlying population of repeating partial TDEs.
-We draw our conclusions in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:result} we present the evolution of the star's density structure over time and the amount of mass removed in each tidal encounter.
+This is followed by our discussion of the implications of the long-term trend of luminosity in these repeaters in Section~\ref{sec:flare}.
+Finally, in Section~\ref{sec:discussion} we discuss how the initial structure of the star affects the behavior of the observed repeater and address the challenges of inferring the TDE rates both theoretically and observationally, with the existence of an underlying population of repeating partial TDEs. {These discussions are followed by a summary of the major assumptions and simplifications in modeling repeating TDEs and the potential systematics in our interpretation.} We draw our conclusions in Section~\ref{sec:conclusion}.